Skip to main content

 Open

-In March 2022, OMB told us that it is revising draft guidance based on comments received by agencies and in July 2022, OMB indicated that action was in progress.
+In March 2024, OMB told us that action to address this recommendation was in progress.
 To address the first recommendation, OMB needs to issue guidance to federal agencies to help them develop and maintain comprehensive data inventories.
 Without this guidance, agencies do not have clarity on timeframes for meeting their requirements under the OPEN Government Data Act or guidance to help prioritize data assets for publication in their data inventories, which could delay their progress in meeting their requirements under the act.
+We will continue to monitor OMB's efforts to implement this recommendation.

 Office of Management and Budget The Director of OMB should comply with the statutory requirement to electronically publish a report on agencies' performance and compliance with the OPEN Government Data Act.
 (Recommendation 2)